ntdoris/tech-layoffs-dashboard/README.md

 [Source: Capital Search](https://www.capitalsearch.com/2018-job-market/)

-Since the beginning of this year, over 85,000 people in the tech industry have lost their jobs.
+According to [layoffs.fyi](https://layoffs.fyi/), since the beginning of this year, over 85,000 people in the tech industry have lost their jobs.
 Given these massive numbers, I thought it would be helpful to take a deeper look at the state of the industry to get a sense of what is really going on behind the scenes -- and to see whether there is hope for any of us out there who are looking for a job.

+To tackle this problem, I ran a classification model targeting whether a company will need to execute more than one round of layoffs as well as a time series model forecasting future job postings.
+To bring it all together, I created an interactive dashboard, split into three sections.

-This dashboard is split into three sections - the first will give a general sense of economic conditions in the sector and more generally, the second will take a closer look at recent layoffs and predict whether companies will experience multiple rounds or just a one off, and the third will focus on job postings
+The first will give a general sense of economic conditions in the sector more generally, the second will take a closer look at recent layoffs and predict whether companies will experience multiple rounds or just a one off, and the third will focus on job postings.
+If you're just curious on what the state of the industry looks like, the first tab will be the most useful.
+If you're in the industry, and haven't been laid off, the layoff tab is where you can go to predict whether your company may be needing to do another round.
+If you've been laid off and are looking at a job, your focus will be the job postings forecast - will more jobs be available in the near future for you to apply to?

 ## The Data